rlivingsus/misc/AllBooks.md

 - Yoshihara, Toshi & James R. Holmes: Red Star over the Pacific
 - Young, Shannon: How Does One Dress to Buy Dragonfruit
 - Zaleski, Laurie: Funny Farm
+- Zamora, Javier: Solito
 - Zauner, Michelle: Crying in H Mart
 - Zetter, Kim: Countdown to Zero Day
-- Zevin, Gabrielle: The Storied life of AJ Fikry
+- Zevin, Gabrielle: The Storied life of AJ Fikry; Tomorrow and Tomorrow and Tomorrow
 - Zinni, Tony: Before the First Shot is Fired: How America can win lose off the Battlefield
 ----
 </details>